 Hopefully, your partner and you can be a team and work together to solve the problem.
 If you still feel insecure or jealous of people who are flirting or being friendly with your partner, you may have to work on yourself or the relationship to overcome this challenge.
 Are you actually upset that someone was flirting with your partner, or is it that your partner was flirting back?
 Is there anything else going on in your relationship to make you feel insecure?
 For example, maybe your partner has been busy, so you haven’t gotten to spend much time together recently.
 Talk to your partner about what they can do to make you feel loved (and vice versa!), and come up with a plan that works for both of you.

 Sometimes, jealousy can be a red flag that trust is missing from your relationship.

 Remember that while it’s good to be open about what you need and want in a relationship, it’s not ok to try to control your partner’s behavior.
 That’s a big sign that trust is missing from your relationship.
-We talk more about healthy relationships and communication here, here, and here.
+Learn more about healthy relationships.

 If you have more questions and you’re 10-22 years old in NYC, stop by the Mount Sinai Adolescent Health Center to talk to one of our therapists or health educators.
 They can talk more with you about healthy relationships, help you work through what you’re feeling, and help you come up with communication strategies.
 Our services are free, non-judgmental, and confidential.